We exist because the old game stopped working.

 No sabotage upsells

 Some agencies ship deliberately weak work so they can bill you for fixes later.
 We don't.
 What we build is meant to work.
-Our growth comes from delivering value that earns long-term retainers — not from manufacturing problems we can charge to solve.
+Our growth comes from delivering value that earns long-term retainers, not from manufacturing problems we can charge to solve.

 Small enough to know our clients.
+Big enough to deliver real systems.

-We work primarily with salons and beauty spas in Kampala — that's our lead niche.
+We work primarily with salons and beauty spas in Kampala, that's our lead niche.
 But we also build for electronics retailers, dental clinics, boutiques, cleaning businesses, and other small-to-medium service businesses across East Africa.

 Two ways to start.